Maple Grove Public Adjuster

 The appraisal award is binding.
 This process costs much less than litigation and takes weeks instead of years.
 We coordinate appraisal on your behalf.

-Yes—denial is often where our best work happens.
+Yes—denial is often where our most valuable work happens.
 Carriers deny claims by misinterpreting policy language or misapplying exclusions.
-Minnesota Statute §65A.08 and §65A.10 define bad faith denial.
+Minnesota Statute §72A.201 prohibits unfair claim practices and §604.18 allows policyholders to recover additional damages and attorney fees when a denial is made without a reasonable basis.

 We review the denial letter and identify why the carrier's reasoning is wrong.
 If the carrier denied your hail claim by claiming the roof was at end-of-life, we obtain a pre-loss roof inspection proving the damage was storm-caused.
 We also escalate to state insurance commissioner complaints if needed.